 Every year the Vatican Observatory Foundation sponsors a seminar on advances in astronomy, open to the general public.
-This year’s seminar will be held on Friday, February 21, 2:00 PM at St. Peter and Paul Parish, Gramer Hall, Tucson, Arizona.
+The 2020 annual seminar was held on Friday, February 21, 2:00 PM at St. Peter and Paul Parish, at Gramer Hall, Tucson, Arizona.

 The EDEN project and the VATT